desmos-labs/docs/versioned_docs/version-mainnet/03-fullnode/05-cosmovisor.md

 To install a previous version, you can specify the version.

-**IMPORTANT**: If you are setting up Desmos for versions **before `v2.0.0`** and you want to use auto-download feature, you MUST use Cosmovisor v0.1.0:
 ```
 go install github.com/cosmos/cosmos-sdk/cosmovisor/cmd/cosmovisor@v0.1.0
 ```

-It is possible to confirm the version of cosmovisor when using Cosmovisor v1.0.0, but it is not possible to do so with `v0.1.0`.

 You can also install from source by pulling the cosmos-sdk repository and switching to the correct version and building as follows:
 ```